 Written in Python, Glances is another cross-platform system monitoring tool on our list.
-It uses a web-based interface to give you the maximum system information in the minimum possible space.
+It uses a web-based interface to give you maximum system information in the minimum possible space.
 Depending on terminal size, it automatically adjusts itself and displays all the information in a single window.

-The thing I like most about this system monitoring tool is that you can keep track of using its web interface, which allows remote monitoring.
+The thing I like most about this system monitoring tool is that you can keep track using its web interface, which allows remote monitoring.
 Linux running on low-end or older computers might find it tough to run this tool smoothly as it demands higher CPU resources.

 sudo apt-get update

 BashTOP is another cool and reliable system monitoring tool for Linux and its distros, such as Ubuntu.
 It displays the usage stats for processors, memory, disks, network, and other resources.

 It is an excellent tool for desktop and computer users who are generally personal users.
 However, system administrators and server users won’t find this tool useful as their demands will be higher.
 Also, it is a little bit slower compared to other system monitoring tools, such as Htop.